Olaf-Koziara/EmoShare/README.md

 ## General info

-App allows to share posts with image ,comment them and chat with friends.
+App allows to share posts, images ,comment them and chat with friends.

 ## Technologies